Call Us

 Wanaka and Hawea

-Excavated by massive glaciers more than 10,000 years ago, Lakes Wanaka and Hawea lie side by side.
-At a sliver of land known as The Neck, which is just 1000 metres wide, the glaciers were once joined.
+Lakes Wanaka and Hawea lie side by side, excavated by massive glaciers more than 10,000 years ago.
+The glaciers were once joined at a sliver of land known as The Neck, which is just 1000 metres wide.
 As a result, Lake Wanaka is a place to take a deep breath and relax.
-Protected from the outside world by the grandeur of the mountains, you’re enclosed in a hidden paradise.
+Protected from the outside world by the grandeur of the mountains, you're enclosed in a hidden paradise.
 The alpine zone beneath Mount Rob Roy brings you face-to-face with glaciers, river valleys, and alpine lakes.

 Queenstown and Paradise Valley

-The first people to discover Queenstown's rare beauty was Maori pounamu (jade) hunters.
+The first people to discover Queenstown's rare beauty were Maori pounamu (jade) hunters.
 Then came the gold miners in search of another kind of treasure.
 As a result, Queenstown is treasured for its magnificent scenery, adventure opportunities, and luxury lifestyle.
 The 45-minute journey from Queenstown to Glenorchy is one of the most scenic drives you'll ever experience.
-The road follows the edge of Lake Wakatipu, providing spectacular views of the surrounding mountains, which rise abruptly from the lake's shores.
+The road follows the edge of Lake Wakatipu, providing spectacular views of the surrounding mountains, which rise abruptly from the Lake sLake's

 Stewart Island